arunherga/-kafka-latency-profiler/README.md

 ## Deployment

-To deploy this project run the following command after providing required environment variables in `command.env` file.
+To deploy this project run the following command after providing required environment variables in `arguments.env` file.
 Arguments that are not necessary for the usecase can be commented out by using `#` in front.

 ```bash